danroc/geoblock/README.md

 - 🔧 **Flexible:** Allows you to define access control rules based on countries, domains, methods, networks, and ASNs.

-- 🔄 **Auto-reload**: Automatically reloads the configuration file when it changes.
+- 🔄 **Auto-reload:** Automatically reloads the configuration file when it changes.

-- 📅 **Auto-update**: Automatically updates the GeoLite2 databases every day.
+- 📅 **Auto-update:** Automatically updates the GeoLite2 databases every day.

-- 📊 **Metrics**: Exposes simple metrics to monitor the service and build dashboards.
+- 📊 **Metrics:** Exposes simple metrics to monitor the service and build dashboards.

 ## Deployment